Europe tests reusable spaceship

 Virgin Galactic, a U.S. offshoot of billionaire Richard Branson's London-based Virgin Group, is testing a suborbital passenger vehicle called SpaceShipTwo, expected to start flying next year.

-The U.S. military has two experimental unmanned reusable spaceships developed under its X-37B programme.
+The U.S. military has two experimental unmanned reusable spaceships developed under its X-37B program.
 One is in orbit.

 President Vladimir Putin told astronauts in orbit in April that Russia would send up the first manned flights from its own soil in 2018, using a new launch pad he said would help the once-pioneering space power explore deep space and the moon.

-Thales Alenia said it has not yet finalised a price for Pride with the European Space Agency, but expects it will cost about the same as the IXV programme, or roughly 200 million euros (171 million pounds).
+Thales Alenia said it has not yet finalized a price for Pride with the European Space Agency, but expects it will cost about the same as the IXV program, or roughly 200 million Euros ($264 million).

-Thales Alenia Space is a joint venture owned 67 percent by France's Thales (TCFP.PA) and 33 percent by Italy's Finmeccanica SIFI.MI.
+Thales Alenia Space is a joint venture owned 67 percent by France's Thales and 33 percent by Italy's Finmeccanica.

 (Editing by James Regan)